annelbrt1/IntroToGitHub/README.md

 # IntroToGitHub
-## The purpose of this repo is for task only.
+## The purpose of this repo is for task and assignment only.